Jodick-Ndayisenga/samandari-api/readME.md

 - `Study Rooms`: Users can form study groups around subjects and communicate in real-time, enhancing collaborative learning.
 - `Posts and Challenges`: Users can post challenges, puzzles, and questions for community engagement.
 The platform includes an online code editor and compiler to facilitate coding collaboration, allowing users to test solutions directly within the platform.
 - `Real-Time Communication`: Follow, message, and collaborate with other users for improved group and individual interaction.
-- `Collaborative Learning in Technology`: Designed to introduce and foster interest in fields like programming, web development, and computer science for Burundian students, where these fields are still emerging.
+- `Collaborative Learning in Technology`: Designed to introduce and strenghen interest in fields like programming, web development, and computer science for Burundian students, where these fields are still in flux.

 ---
 ### Folder Structure